Cardinal-Cryptography/most/docs/most_overview.md

 ### SendRequestNative

-As a convenience the contract on the Ethereum side provides a `SendRequestNative` method.
+As a convenience the contract on the Ethereum side provides a `sendRequestNative` method.
 Depending on when you're reading this, the Aleph Zero contract might have a similar functionality too.
-This method combines two steps - wrapping of a specified amount of Ether into Wrapped Ether and then calling a regular `SendRequest` for the same amount.
+This method combines two steps - wrapping of a specified amount of Ether into Wrapped Ether and then calling a regular `sendRequest` for the same amount.

 ## Vocabulary